DarshanParhyar/GitHub-User-Activity/readme.md

 Fetching a GitHub user's recent activity
 To fetch the recent activity of a GitHub user, run the following command:
 `node githubActivity.js <GitHub-username>`

+### Contributing

+If you have suggestions or improvements, please feel free to submit a pull request or open an issue.